14 October 1884

 - Har Dayal was a good student and he completed his bachelor’s degree from Delhi’s St. Stephen’s College and his master’s from Punjab University both in Sanskrit.
 In 1905, he was awarded two scholarships to Oxford University.
 He also pursued his doctoral degree from London University.

 - In London, he met and was influenced by Shyamji Krishna Varma, the lawyer-revolutionary who founded the Indian Home Rule Society, India House and The Indian Sociologist in London.
 Har Dayal also came under the influence of V D Savarkar and Madame Cama.
+Read more on Madam Bhikaji Cama on the link provided here.

 - Inspired by the revolutionary ideals, he abandoned his scholarships and the ICS and dedicated himself to revolutionary work having returned to India in 1908.
 He said, “No Indian who really loves his country ought to compromise his principle and barter his rectitude for any favour whatever at the hands of alien oppressive rulers of India.”

 - He wrote many provocative pieces against the government and so the British government imposed a ban on his writings.
 After this, he was advised to go abroad by Lala Lajpat Rai.
+Details regarding Lala Lajpat Rai is available on the linked page.

 - He went to various places such as Paris, Algeria, Martinique and the United States.
 He lived a life of austerity and was developing his own take on religion and anarchism.
 He was also influenced by the works of Karl Marx.
+Know more about Karl Marx on the given link.

 - In the US in 1911, Har Dayal came to be involved with industrial unionism.
 In Oakland, he founded the Bakunin Institute of California and described it as the ‘first monastery of anarchism’.
 He also had a position at Stanford University as a Professor of Sanskrit but he had to resign because of his involvement with the anarchist movement.